 - But…the basis on which we judge the sources to be reliable mainly hinges on the character and integrity of Dr Mann.
 Can we somehow confirm if the data he sent is plausible?
 I’m afraid not.

 - Dr Mann has direct access to the information he provided.
 He produced them with KIPP’s help and is essentially the arbiter of the data.

 - The source is also vulnerable to control or manipulation by Dr Mann.
 We don’t know of any safety measures that would prevent him, or either of the twelve astronauts for that matter, from falsifying data.

 Finally, we take a careful look at the evidence itself.

-- We don’t know how accurate Dr. Mann’s reporting about the habitability of his planet is.
-We are unable to check the whole chain of evidence from collection, to data evaluation, to transmission.
+- We don’t know how accurate Dr Mann’s reporting about the habitability of his planet is.
+We are unable to check the whole chain of evidence from collection to data evaluation and transmission.

 - We’re also unable to confirm if the critical evidence checks out.

 - We have evidence from a single human source of reporting who would be able to falsify the data he sent.
 There are no other human sources or streams of reporting with which it might conflict.

 - No other sources of information provide corroborating evidence that Mann’s planet is a good choice.